SAP Transport Release Management and Strategy

 All the Simulation bots deployed to analyze the SAP change impact are part of a series of bots together known as a Digital Mine.
 These Mines analyze the transport requests, predict the impact, show the affected stakeholders/ SAP end-users, possible test cases all under the release plan. which can be formulated according to the mine deployment.
 These Simulation bots get deployed on the digital console where all the impacted processes and test cases are visible with the stakeholders.

-To summarize the importance of KTern's Simulation Bot in SAP Change Impact analysis and Release Management.
-One can say that the bot automates all the possible changes, which can help in better strategizing the release plan showing the possible impact, the stakeholders who are impacted due to these changes.
+To summarise the importance of KTern's Simulation Bot in SAP Change Impact analysis and Release Management.
+One can say that the bot automates all the possible changes, which can help in better strategist the release plan showing the possible impact, the stakeholders who are impacted due to these changes.
 Hope on with us on this journey of Digital Transformation.
 Get Started with us at Demo or Contact Us.